Hari-viswadeep/sentiment_analysis/README.markdown

 * Ratio of Uppercase to Lowercase characters
 * Ratio of Alphabets to Total Character count

-The One-gram and Bi-gram scores for the text are calculated based on an index of one-gram and bi-gram scores created using the entire training corpus.
+The unigram and bigram scores for the text are calculated based on an index of one-gram and bi-gram scores created using the entire training corpus.

 ### Phase 2: Training Random Forest Classifier